-These triple-driver headphones sound gimmicky - until you listen
+These triple-driver headphones sound gimmicky -- until you listen

 Love it or loathe it, there’s nothing vanilla about the Triple Driver Over-ears’ design.
 The perfectly circular earpieces look like stylized truck tires thanks to the rim-like protective plates, while matte black lines along the aluminum-alloy cups are met with plenty of laser-cuts of silver.
 The exterior windows at the sides are actually the clear bass reflectors, but there’s some definite ‘90s nostalgia at play anytime you can see inside your electronics.

-Generous padding on the earcups and along the wide band are jacketed in smooth leather — a welcome touch at the $250 price point.
+Generous padding on the earcups and along the wide band is jacketed in smooth leather — a welcome touch at the $250 price.
 Designed for long listening sessions, the Triple Driver Over-ear are light (293 grams to be exact) and quite comfortable.
 “Intelligent grooves” in the band are designed to take pressure off your head and 45 degrees of rotation helps each earcup fit just right.

 At the back of each earcup is a stereo input for the bifurcated cable, with helpful color coding to delineate the left and right channels, matched by oversized “L” and “R” lettering inside.
 1More says the oxygen-free copper cable boasts a Kevlar core, but what it doesn’t offer is a mic piece or control keys of any kind, which have become standard at this price tier (and well below).